 Runs in the Family

-My great-grandparents on my dad's side came here from the "old country" (i.e., Russia) in the early 1900s and settled in Pittsburgh.
+My great-grandparents on my dad's side came here from the "old country" (i.e., Russia and Poland) in the early 1900s and settled in Pittsburgh.

 They had seven kids, including my grandmother, so it was a challenge trying to make ends meet as first generation Americans.
 I assume that is what lead to a certain "creative" money-making endeavor.
 I recently discovered that my great-grandmother and her sister were bootleggers.
 My great-great aunt made "hooch" (as my grandmother called it; I believe it was whiskey) in the bathtub and my great-grandma was in charge of distribution.